 Section 3.
 Rates

-Shipper shall pay the rates in accordance with Transporter’s currently effective FT Rate Schedule.
+Shipper shall pay the currently effective recourse rates set forth in Transporter’s effective FT Rate Schedule, as such rates may be revised and superceded, subject to Commission approval, from time to time unless Shipper has executed a Negotiated Rate Agreement in accordance with the Tariff.

 Section 4.
 Notices